-Realistically, most rehabilitation clinics likely will not have kettlebells or will pass on getting them due to several factors (space, cost, client education about the new toy).
+Realistically, most rehabilitation clinics will not have kettlebells or will pass on getting them due to several factors (space, cost, client education about the new toy).
 In facilities where there is athlete recovery or training, there is a good chance one will find kettlebells.
 Plus, all the above exercises can be done with a dumbbell at a lighter load.

-I organized a conference back in 1998 and brought him out to Vancouver to present his back research.
+I organized a conference in 1998 and brought him to Vancouver to present his back research.
 Even at that time, he had 200 research articles published.
 I can’t imagine what it is like now.
 We can learn a lot from his action on what we need to do as individuals and fitness professionals:

 - Passion – Find your love and put everything into it.
 I don’t know anyone that had done more research on the back than Stu.

 - Curiosity – He is always curious to see if what people say is true.
 I guess people were saying that kettlebell swings were good for their back, so he went out to see if that was true.